 While the Writing Center will not schedule appointments for English 100 assignments, it offers a wide array of free, one-time short classes on specific issues throughout the semester on topics such as improving style, email etiquette, writing literary analysis essays, writing resumes, etc. You can access this semester’s Writing Center class schedule at www.writing.wisc.edu.
 You can also make an appointment with the Writing Center for assistance with assignments in other courses.

 The University Health Service offers a variety of counseling services.
-Their Web page is www.uhs.wisc.edu.
-To make an appointment or for emergency crisis intervention services, call 608-265-5600.
+To make an appointment or for emergency crisis intervention services, call 608-265-5600 or visit their website at www.uhs.wisc.edu.

 ENGLISH 100 COURSE DIRECTORS